1956 U.S. National Championships – Men's singles

 Ken Rosewall defeated Lew Hoad 4–6, 6–2, 6–3, 6–3 in the final to win the men's singles tennis title at the 1956 U.S. National Championships.
+Hoad was attempting to complete the Grand Slam.

 Seeds

 The seeded players are listed below.
 Ken Rosewall is the champion; others show the round in which they were eliminated.